I Love India Free Horoscope

 The caffeine withdrawal symptoms usually start occurring within 12 to 24 hours of the last caffeine intake and continue from two to nine days after it.
 The usual withdrawal symptoms are:

-• Moderate to severe headache (the most common symptom)
+• Moderate to severe headache is the most common withdrawal symptom seen in caffeine addicts.

 Caffeine Withdrawal Treatment

 The good part of caffeine addiction is that it is not as difficult to quit as nicotine, drugs or alcohol.
-The withdrawal symptoms noticed in case of caffeine, though quite the same as seen in case of smoking; are less potent and last for a lesser duration.
-Most of the addicts stop experiencing the withdrawal symptoms of caffeine after 3-4 days and even in the extreme cases, they last hardly beyond 8-9 days.
+The withdrawal symptoms noticed in case of caffeine, though quite the same as seen in case of smoking; are less potent and last for a much lesser duration of time.
+Most of the addicts usually stop experiencing the withdrawal symptoms of caffeine after 3-4 days and even in the extreme cases, the symptoms hardly last beyond 8-9 days.
 All you need to do is cut off caffeine and stay away from it altogether.
 Slowly, the withdrawal symptoms will subside and go away.